NormHeckman/extendpersistent/PendriveExtend.md

 ```
 http://www.alexpage.de/usb-image-tool/
 ```
 This software is simple free and portable; *no installation needed*.
 Or use your favorite backup tool.
+WARNING: Image backups of a large USB drive will be just as large as the USB capacity.

 **2) Mount the USB stick on another system.** Use Ubuntu to modify your target USB stick. *Modifying a live USB Ubuntu instance while it is running is NOT recommended.*  Use a another running Ubuntu instance, another bootable USB Ubuntu stick or someone elses Ubuntu computer.
 To avoid confusion for the TSSG application of this solution, use the an admin *hadoop* account to perform the modifications.
 Insert your target USB stick to the running Ubuntu instance and it will be automatically mounted with label *'UUI'*.